MarvinTeichmann/tensorflow-fcn/README.md

 Weights were generated using [Caffe to Tensorflow](https://github.com/ethereon/caffe-tensorflow).
 The VGG implementation is based on [tensorflow-vgg16](https://github.com/ry/tensorflow-vgg16) and numpy loading is based on [tensorflow-vgg](https://github.com/machrisaa/tensorflow-vgg).
 You do not need any of the above cited code to run the model, not do you need caffe.

-## Note

-This repository is currently under heavy development (01 june 2016).
-More Code will be provided.
-Stay tuned for updates.

 ## TODO

 - Provide finetuned FCN weights.
-- Provide FCN8
 - Provide general training code